EQAR/deqar-docs/docs/DEQAR_overview.md

 The **minimum data is: name official, country of institution and website (the URL of domain)**.

-Records created by agencies are managed according to similar principles:
+Institution data created by agencies is managed according to similar principles as data harvested from ETER/OrgReg:

 1. As a general policy, DEQAR keeps institution data, including that submitted directly by an agency, stable and unchanged.
 2. If an agency submits data which is already found in the existing record, the data *will not be used to replace or update existing data*.